dotnet/orleans/Runtime-Implementation-Details/Cluster-Management.md

     <Liveness ProbeTimeout = "5s" TableRefreshTimeout ="10s  DeathVoteExpirationTimeout ="80s" NumMissedProbesLimit = "3" NumProbedSilos="3" NumVotesForDeathDeclaration="2" />

 There are 3 types of liveness implemented.
-The type of the liveness protocol is configured via the SystemStoreType attribute of the
-SystemStore element in the Globals section in OrleansConfiguration.xml
+The type of the liveness protocol is configured via the `SystemStoreType` attribute of the `SystemStore` element in the Globals section in OrleansConfiguration.xml

-1. MembershipTableGrain - membership table is stored in a grain on primary silo.
+1. `MembershipTableGrain` - membership table is stored in a grain on primary silo.
 This is development setup.

-2. AzureTable - membership table is stored in Azure table
+2. `AzureTable` - membership table is stored in Azure table

-3. SqlServer - membership table is stored in SQL server
+3. `SqlServer` - membership table is stored in SQL server

-For all liveness types the common configuration variables are defined in Globals.Liveness element:
+For all liveness types the common configuration variables are defined in 1Globals.Liveness1 element:

-1. ProbeTimeout
-The number of seconds to probe other silos for their liveness or for the silo to send "I am alive" heartbeat messages about itself.
+1. `ProbeTimeout` - The number of seconds to probe other silos for their liveness or for the silo to send "I am alive" heartbeat messages about itself.
 Default is 10 seconds.

-2. TableRefreshTimeout ="10"
-The number of seconds to fetch updates from the membership table.
+2. `TableRefreshTimeout` - The number of seconds to fetch updates from the membership table.
 Default is 60 seconds.

-3. DeathVoteExpirationTimeout
-Expiration time in seconds for death vote in the membership table.
+3. `DeathVoteExpirationTimeout` - Expiration time in seconds for death vote in the membership table.
 Default is 120 seconds

-4. NumMissedProbesLimit
-The number of missed "I am alive" heartbeat messages from a silo or number of un-replied probes that lead to suspecting this silo as dead.
+4. `NumMissedProbesLimi`t - The number of missed "I am alive" heartbeat messages from a silo or number of un-replied probes that lead to suspecting this silo as dead.
 Default is 3.

-5. NumProbedSilos
-The number of silos each silo probes for liveness.
+5. `NumProbedSilos` - The number of silos each silo probes for liveness.
 Default is 3.

-6. NumVotesForDeathDeclaration
-The number of non-expired votes that are needed to declare some silo as dead (should be at most NumMissedProbesLimit) Default is 2.
+6. `NumVotesForDeathDeclaration` - The number of non-expired votes that are needed to declare some silo as dead (should be at most NumMissedProbesLimit).
+Default is 2.

-7. UseLivenessGossip
-Whether to use the gossip optimization to speed up spreading liveness information.
+7. `UseLivenessGossip` - Whether to use the gossip optimization to speed up spreading liveness information.
 Default is true.

-8. IAmAliveTablePublishTimeout
-The number of seconds to periodically write in the membership table that this silo is alive.
+8. `IAmAliveTablePublishTimeout` - The number of seconds to periodically write in the membership table that this silo is alive.
 Used only for diagnostics.
 Default is 5 minutes.

-9. NumMissedTableIAmAliveLimit
-The number of missed "I am alive" updates  in the table from a silo that causes warning to be logged.
+9. `NumMissedTableIAmAliveLimit` - The number of missed "I am alive" updates  in the table from a silo that causes warning to be logged.
 Does not impact the liveness protocol.
 Default is 2.

-10. MaxJoinAttemptTime
-The number of seconds to attempt to join a cluster of silos before giving up.
+10. `MaxJoinAttemptTime` - The number of seconds to attempt to join a cluster of silos before giving up.
 Default is 5 minutes.

-11. ExpectedClusterSize
-The expected size of a cluster.
+11. `ExpectedClusterSize` - The expected size of a cluster.
 Need not be very accurate, can be an overestimate.
 Used to tune the exponential backoff algorithm of retries to write to Azure table.
 Default is 20.

 ### Acknowledgements: